pirmd/gostore/README.md

 # MAIN GOALS
 Beside bug hunting and improved user experience, main functions planned to be developped (in no special order):
-    - scraper to retrieve metadata from known remote sites (like goodread)
+    - scrapers to retrieve metadata from known remote sites (like goodread)
     - offering more record's metadata processings alowing further cleaning and quality of collection content
     - allowing syncing file's embedded metatdata with cleaned and completed